Written By Loveleen Arun

 He demonstrates professional tasting techniques — the loud slurp that sprays tea across all taste receptors, the thoughtful consideration of mouthfeel, the evaluation of astringency and sweetness.
 Under his guidance, I discover subtle differences between teas grown merely kilometres apart but at different elevations.

-As our session ends and lunch beckons, I remember I wanted a photo with this remarkable character.
-Before I can ask again, he calls across the room:
+As our session ends and lunch beckons, I remember I wanted a photo with him.

 “Hey, you!
 You wanted a picture with me, no?”